dfo-pacific-science/dfo-salmon-ontology/docs/CONVENTIONS.md

 **Default:** No punning (different IRIs for OWL classes vs SKOS concepts).
 This maintains OWL 2 DL profile compliance and avoids confusion.

-**Exception:** If intentional punning is used (same IRI for both OWL class and SKOS concept), it must be:
-- Explicitly documented
-- Restricted: SKOS annotations only on the "concept" side
-- Validated: OWL 2 DL profile check must pass

-**Best practice:** Avoid punning unless there's a clear semantic need.
-Use distinct IRIs for OWL and SKOS terms.
+**Strict separation:** Treat SKOS concept schemes as vocabulary artifacts only.
+Do not attach OWL structural axioms (`rdfs:subClassOf`, property domains/ranges, class expressions) to SKOS terms.

+**Punning only with intent:** If a future competency question requires the same IRI to behave as both an OWL class and SKOS concept, capture the decision in an ADR first, add explicit comments in the ontology, and run ROBOT validation to confirm OWL 2 DL compliance.

+In everyday modeling, mint distinct IRIs for OWL classes versus SKOS concepts and rely on SKOS properties (`skos:broader`, `skos:inScheme`, etc.) for hierarchical vocabulary structure.

 ---